Beakerboy/VBA-SQL-Library/README.md

  Testing
  -----
 The unit tests demonstrate many ways to use each of the classes.
-To run the tests, Import all the modules from the testing directory into a spreadsheet, and run the SQL_RunUnitTests function.
+To run the tests, Import all the modules from the testing directory into a spreadsheet, install the VBA-Unit-Testing library and type '=RunAllModuleTests("SQLLib")' in cell A1.
 Ensure the Setup steps have all been successfully completed.

  Usage
 -----